-Harry Kane’s brilliant individual season has seen the Tottenham forward join an exclusive group of Premier League legends, becoming just the sixth player to have won a Golden Boot and finished as the league’s leading assist provider.
+Mohamed Salah’s brilliant individual season has seen the Liverpool forward join an exclusive group of Premier League legends, becoming just the seventh player to have won a Golden Boot and finished as the league’s leading assist provider.

-Kane’s achievement is all the more impressive given he has finished top of both metrics in the same season, becoming just the second player to achieve that feat outright after providing 37 goal involvements in just 35 appearances.
+Salah’s achievement is all the more impressive given he has finished top of both metrics in the same season, becoming just the fourth player to achieve that feat after providing 36 goal involvements in just 35 appearances.

-The 27-year-old has also become the third player to finish as the Premier League’s leading scorer on three or more occasions, joining Thierry Henry and Alan Shearer amongst the pantheon of goalscoring greats.
+The 29-year-old has also become the fourth player to finish as the Premier League’s leading scorer on three or more occasions, joining Thierry Henry, Alan Shearer and Harry Kane amongst the pantheon of goalscoring greats.

-Following his superb season, we look at the six players to have won the Golden Boot and finished with the most assists in a Premier League season.
+Following his superb season, we look at the seven players to have won the Golden Boot and finished with the most assists in a Premier League season.

 Here are the six players to have won a Golden Boot and finished with the most assists in a Premier League season: